 - f) We have a legitimate interest

-As a rule, personal data shall not be processed and kept for longer than necessary to fulfil the purpose for processing.
+As a general rule, personal data shall not be processed and kept for longer than necessary to fulfil the purpose for processing.
 To comply with this, we have regular GDPR review days where we formally assess our privacy and data protection work with the intention to amend, update and, if necessary, delete personal data.
 We retain data for as long as we are required to as per applicable legal obligations related to for example accounting, tax or labour laws etc.

 Your personal data is only kept for as long as we have a purpose and a lawful basis: